ILADS Past Presidents

 Leo J. Shea III, PhD

-Leo J. Shea III, Ph.D. served two terms as President of ILADS — from 2011-2013, and again from 2017 to the present.
+Leo J. Shea III, Ph.D. served two terms as President of ILADS — from 2011-2013, and again from 2017 to 2019.
 He is also a former President of the International Lyme and Associated Diseases Educational Foundation (ILADEF).

 Dr. Shea is currently President of Neuropsychological Evaluation and Treatment Services, P.C. with offices in New York City and Quincy, Massachusetts.
 His practice focuses on traumatic brain injury, tick-borne diseases, chronic illness, forensic work, and trauma and provides cognitive remediation and psychotherapy to individuals and families.
 Dr. Shea is a Senior Staff Psychologist and Clinical Associate Professor of Rehabilitation Medicine at Rusk Institute, a division of the New York University-Langone Medical Center.
 Prior to his present work with tick-borne and immunological disorders, he was Assistant Director of the NYU Brain Injury Day Treatment Program.
 Dr. Shea has also served as an organizational consultant to national and international corporations on human resources, administrative and executive training and development, trauma response and health care issues.

 Samuel M. Shor, MD, FACP